Simulating acoustically-actuated flows in complex microchannels using the volume penalization technique: Results

 For this test case, we consider a microchannel geometry inspired by the sharp-edge devices reported by Huang and co-workers~\cite{huang2013acoustofluidic,huang2015acoustofluidic,huang2018sharp,nama2014investigation,junahuang2014reliable,nama2016investigation,bachman2020acoustofluidic,huang2019acoustofluidic}.
 Fig.~\ref{fig:schematic_SE} shows the microchannel geometry comprising three triangular sharp edges located at the top and bottom walls, with overall channel dimensions of $W = \SI{600}{\micro \meter}$ and $H = \SI{160}{\micro \meter}$.
 Each sharp edge domain is an equilateral triangle with an edge length of $H/3$.
 Referring to Fig.~\ref{fig:SE_streaming}(a), the side walls ($\Gamma^\textrm{e} \cup \Gamma^\textrm{w}$) are actuated rectilinearly with $\vone = \{\iota \omega \d_0e^{\iota \omega t},0\}$, and a frequency of 5 kHz, as is used in several experimental studies for these devices~\cite{huang2013acoustofluidic,junahuang2014reliable}.
 The top and bottom walls ($\Gamma^\textrm{n} \cup \Gamma^\textrm{s}$) are prescribed no-slip velocity boundary conditions.
 Accordingly, and similar to Sec.~\ref{sec:convg_analysis}, the volume penalized sharp-edge domains are prescribed $\voneb = 0$ and $\vtwob = -\v^{\textrm{SD}}$.
 A uniform Cartesian grid comprising $N_x \times N_y = 4500\times1200$ elements is considered.
 All other simulation parameters are the same as in Sec.~\ref{sec:convg_analysis}.

 Figs.~\ref{fig:SE_streaming}(a) and (b) compares the magnitudes of the first- and second-order velocity between the numerical solution obtained using the VP method and the body-fitted simulation.
 In both cases, the first-order velocity exhibits maximum values in the vicinity of the sharp edge.
 These results align well with previous numerical studies on similar devices and are not surprising, given that sharp edges serve as stress concentrators that amplify the velocity field under acoustic excitation.
 Consequently, steep gradients develop in the first-order velocity field near these edges.
 Since the second-order streaming flow is driven by gradients in the first-order field, this localized energy concentration leads to strong streaming velocities around the sharp edges.
 The streaming velocity obtained from VP method and body-fitted grid simulation are plotted in Figs.~\ref{fig:SE_streaming}(c) and (d), respectively.
 For both approaches, the streaming velocity is characterized by vortical flow patterns that are understood to be mixing enhancers within the acoustofluidic community.
-In addition, the maximum values of the first- and second-order velocity fields from the VP method and the body-fitted solution are in excellent agreement.
+In addition, the maximum values of the first- and second-order velocity fields from the VP method and the body-fitted solution are in excellent agreement, highlighting the efficacy of our implementation in handling experimentally-relevant acoustofluidic geometries.